victorgarciaesgi/regle/docs/src/core-concepts/rules-properties.md

 ```
 <br/><br/><br/><br/>

-## Computed properties for fields
+## Computed properties for rules

-### `$invalid`
-- Type: `readonly boolean`

-Indicates the state of validation for given model becomes true when any of its children rules specified in options returns a falsy value.

 ### `$valid`
 - Type: `readonly boolean`

-Same as `$invalid`, but for a truthy value
+Indicates the state of validation for this validator

-### `$dirty`
+### `$pending`
 - Type: `readonly boolean`

-A flag indicating whether the field being validated has been interacted with by the user at least once.
-It's typically used to determine if a message should be displayed to the user.
-You can control this flag manually using the `$touch` and `$reset` methods.
-The `$dirty` flag is considered true if the current model has been touched or if all its child models are `$dirty`.
+If the rule is async, indicates if it's currently pending.
+Always false if it's synchronous.

 ### `$anyDirty`